 Rate Lock Advisory

-Thursday’s bond market has opened in positive territory despite little in terms of major headlines.
-Stocks are mixed with the Dow up 108 points and the Nasdaq down 205 points.
-The bond market is currently up 6/32 (4.02%), which may improve this morning’s mortgage rates modestly if compared to Wednesday’s early pricing.
+Friday’s bond market has opened in negative territory yet again despite clearly favorable economic data.
+Stocks are posting heavy losses with the Dow down 678 points and the Nasdaq down 244 points.
+The bond market is currently down 10/32 (4.17%), which should lead to an increase in this morning’s mortgage rates of approximately .125 0 .250 of a discount point.

 Bonds